Stock market today: Discouraging economic reports knock Wall Street further from its record

 A third report, meanwhile, said sales of previously occupied homes were weaker last month than economists expected.
 Relatively high mortgage rates have been hurting the housing market.

-On Wall Street, Akamai Technologies helped drag the market lower even though the cybersecurity and cloud computing company reported stronger profit than expected.
-It fell 15.4% as investors focused instead on its forecasts for revenue and other financial measures this upcoming year, which fell short of analysts’ expectations.
+On Wall Street, Akamai Technologies helped drag the market lower even though the cybersecurity and cloud computing company reported stronger profit than analysts expected.
+It fell 16.6% as investors focused instead on its forecasts for revenue and other financial measures this upcoming year, which fell short of analysts’ expectations.

-Celsius Holdings, which sells “better-for-you” energy drinks, leaped 25% after saying it agreed to buy Alani Nu, a beverage company that focuses on female customers.
-Analysts called the purchase price, $1.65 billion net of tax effects, reasonable and said the deal should quickly add to its profits.
+Celsius Holdings, which sells “better-for-you” energy drinks, leaped 33% after saying it agreed to buy Alani Nu, a beverage company that focuses on female customers.
+Analysts called the purchase price, $1.65 billion net of tax effects, reasonable and said the deal should quickly add to profits for Celsius, which also reported its latest quarterly results.

+Minutes from the Fed's last policy meeting, which were released earlier this week, suggested officials may keep their main interest rate steady for a while given worries about potentially stubborn inflation.
+While lower rates can boos the economy, they can also encourage spending that puts upward pressure on inflation.

-Treasury yields eased in the bond market following the economy reports.
-The yield on the 10-year Treasury sank to 4.45% from 4.51% late Thursday.
-The two-year Treasury yield, which more closely tracks expectations for upcoming Fed action, fell to 4.23% from 4.27%.
+Treasury yields eased in the bond market following Friday’s weaker-than-expected economic reports.
+The yield on the 10-year Treasury sank to 4.46% from 4.51% late Thursday.
+The two-year Treasury yield, which more closely tracks expectations for upcoming Fed action, fell to 4.24% from 4.27%.

 In stock markets abroad, indexes were mixed in Europe after rising across much of Asia.